AlexCLeduc/djangit/README.md

     * will perform "copy on write" logic when saved()

-* We don't yet support merge commits.
-This means we'll need to turn the parent commit foreign key into a many-to-many relation
+* We don't yet support merging (conflict identification/resolution)
-  * once merge commits are working, we can figure out how to do conflict resolution
-    * conflict detection: By default, conflicts should only occur when two commits' mutually-exclusive chains contain changes to the same 'eternal-record' and the **field**
+  * conflict detection: By default, conflicts should only occur when two commits' mutually-exclusive chains contain changes to the same **field** for the same 'eternal-record'
     * presumably, we could have "conflict resolution" hooks to have custom rules.
 For instance, two really closely related fields that are expected to change together but change independently could present a conflict.
     * for a merge between 2 versions, we can present 3 forms, two readonly forms showing the contents of the 2 original versions, and another to fill in the "resolved merge"

-## A note on performance

-* Since it is common to do queries of the form "get all the ancestors of this commit", and that commits identify their parent via a relation, you can end up with an indefinite amount of self-joins.
-That's a hell of an N+1 problem!
-To get around this, we should look into replacing the parent-commit foreign key with specialized structures such as [django-mptt](https://django-mptt.readthedocs.io/en/latest/index.html) or [django-treebeard](https://django-treebeard.readthedocs.io/en/latest/).
-A many-to-many tree lookup will also be necessary once we allow merge commits.
+  * At this point, all merging will have to be based on rebase.
+Introducing merge commits would turn our tree into a directed acyclic graph.
+Implementing efficient DAG queries in sql seems like a harder problem than trees in sql (because mptt exists).

 ## Weird things explained

+### what's MPTT ?

+* Since it is common to do queries of the form "get all the ancestors of this commit", and that commits identify their parent via a relation, you would normally end up with one self-join query per ancestor.
+To get around this, we use [django-mptt](https://django-mptt.readthedocs.io/en/latest/index.html).
+(Note that enforcing a real tree-structure rules out merge commits)

 ### Eternal IDs